 Yankee Barn Homes’ True Panels are built with pre-installed windows, eliminating waste created by time-consuming on-site cutting for window installation.
 Further, True Wall Panels are sturdily fastened to 2×6 studs with hardware.
 SIPs are put together by gluing wood sheathing to rigid foam insulation.
 Contractors remark the True Wall Panels are easy and fast to install, and make for a superior, energy efficient product.
 The basic True Wall Panel is six inches thick and has an R value of 26.0, including sheathing.

 Yankee Barn Homes’ True Roof panels create a vented “cold roof” system, preventing snow melt from forming dangerous icicles in the winter and providing a buffer from the heat of summer.
-True Roof Panels are the only roof panels that bear the International Code Council (ICC) approval.
 The roof panels begin with 2×10 or 2×12 conventional framing to meet building code standards.
 To maintain structural integrity, individual parts of the panel are fastened with nails rather than a chemical bond or adhesive used in SIP’s.
 We use a rigid foam insulation, which provides the highest attainable R-value per inch of thickness (R-55.3 -66.5).
 Each panel incorporates two crisscrossing layers of insulation to reduce thermal breaks and heat loss.
 A full-width roof vent space is built into the panel design to assure a cold roof deck, as required by most shingle manufacturer’s warranties.
 This air space helps to minimize ice dams and prolong shingle life.

 The True Panel System provides the strength and sturdiness for YBH panelized homes.
 Unlike most of our designs, Block Island House does not employ a post and beam frame.
 It is a completely panelized contemporary house design.
 Therefore, structural integrity of the panels is imperative.
 The house must withstand a coastal environment while providing the homeowner with the exact design and details required.
 This may prove too much of a challenge for some builders, but not Yankee Barn Homes.
 We have been in business for 50 years and learned what works and what doesn’t.
 We can design just about any structure imaginable.
 “Good design comes from good people, and all problems are solved by good design”.
 Stephen Gardner